-- i) Six Resource persons for subject specific teaching - ii) Two Resource Persons for Inclusive Education for children with special needs. - iii) One MIS Coordinator and one Data Entry Operator. - iv) One Accountant-cum-support staff to be appointed on contract basis.
+- i) Six Resource persons for subject specific teaching - ii) Two Resource Persons for Inclusive Education for children with special needs. - iii) One MIS Coordinator and one Data Entry Operator. - iv) One Accountant-cum-support staff per 50 schools to be appointed on contract basis.
 These accountants will be mobile and provide support to schools and block to help them maintain their record properly. - v) Additional grant for expanding the support to secondary level.
-This may include deployment of additional Resource Persons, and recurring expenditure for strengthening the BRC/URC. - vi) BRC/URC may be located in school campuses as far as possible. - vii) Provision for BRCs/URCs for furniture, computer, TLE/TLM, recurring expenditure, meetings, contingencies etc.
+This may include deployment of additional Resource Persons, and recurring expenditure for strengthening the BRC/URC. - vi) BRC/URC may be located in school campuses as far as possible.
+Construction will be as per the State Schedule of Rates (SSoR)/CPWD rates.

+vii) Provision for BRCs/URCs for furniture, computer, TLE/TLM, recurring expenditure, meetings, contingencies etc.